virtual-labs/exp-bluetooth-module-pi-au/experiment/aim.md

 ### Aim of the experiment
-To interface Bluetooth module with Raspberry Pi and write a program to send sensor data to smartphone using Bluetooth.
+To interface Bluetooth module with Raspberry Pi and write a program to send data to smartphone using Bluetooth.